 Perhaps the best part about staying in Downtown Cancun City is that within 20 minutes, and for less than 0.60 USD, you can be on the white-sand shores of the hotel strip– without paying hundreds per night for accommodation!

 I recommend getting either the number 1 or number 2 bus from anywhere along Avenida Tulum.
-Both of these busses will take you to the hotel strip.
+Both of these buses will take you to the hotel strip.
 The fare is only 12 pesos per person.
 I recommend paying in pesos as the bus drivers rarely have change for US dollars.

 Alternatively, you can book a taxi or Uber as well for 150-200 pesos each way.